History of ISGA

 In 2017, the XIVth congress was held in Buenos Aires in conjunction with the Argentine Paediatric Society, with Horacio Lejarraga as president.
 Lawrence Schell, who had pioneered the study of the effect of environmental toxicants on growth and development, gave the Tanner lecture titled, “New Influences on Sexual Maturation and Growth: What does Tanner’s Mirror show us now?”
 Major subjects of discussion in this meeting were tthe remarkable reduction in prevalence of stunting as an indicator of child health at country level, the molecular genetics of idiopathic short stature, progress made in the evaluation of growth in the first year of life, as well as the impact on growth on environmental pollutants.
 The position of Secretary–General was formally transferred from Horacio Lejarraga to Noel Cameron.

 2020s: The XVth Congress of Auxology will be held in Šibenik, Croatia in May 2020 under the presidency of Sasa Missoni of the Institute of Anthropological Research, Zagreb.
+REGISTER NOW

 The 15 Congresses of the International Society for the Study of Human Growth and Clinical Auxology have been made possible by the enthusiasm and dedication of a growing number of scientists from many clinical disciplines and specialist backgrounds.
 All are agreed upon the importance of the study of the growth and development of children as a fundamental science in paediatrics and in human biology.
 Theodosius Dobzhansky said that “nothing in biology makes sense except in the light of evolution” and could have added “and in the understanding of ontogeny.”